pythonanywhere/help_pages/articles/ASGICommandLine.md

 Now, if you go to the website URL defined in `domain` you should get something back from your website -- exactly what, of course, depends on which of the frameworks you chose agove.

+*Note:* as of this writing, there is a bug that means that you might get a 404 not found page for a few seconds before the site comes up.
+If you get that, just refresh the page in your browser.
+We're on the case :-)

 You have a working ASGI website hosted on PythonAnywhere!
 However, this site will not currently appear on the "Web" page inside your PythonAnywhere account;